Methods and Technologies of Automated Driving

 • CAS on Methods and Technologies of Automated Driving

-3. Practical thesis that addresses a challenge or opportunity within the participant's organization or industry.
+3. Practical thesis (10 ECTS): addresses a challenge or opportunity within the participant's organization or industry.

-Explore training content by clicking on the respective training.
+Explore CAS content by clicking on the tiles below.

 Martina WaldnerHECTOR School, KIT